-In their outer life, his wife appeared somewhat interested in ECK, but she wasn’t quite sure that she wanted to become a member.
+In their outer life, his wife appeared somewhat interested in ECK, but she wasn’t quite sure that she wanted to become a student.
 At various times she had also considered either staying in her present religion or looking into some other spiritual teaching.
 She often discussed her dilemma with her husband.

 One night Tim dreamed that his wife called him at home.
 She said, “I’m at a phone booth, but I don’t know where I am.
 I’m lost.
 Can you help me get home?”

 “If you know the name of the road you’re on, or even a nearby crossroad, I can help you find your way home,” Tim said.

 “There aren’t any crossroads around here,” she said.
 “I don’t know where I am.”